canonical/charmhub-listing-review/README.md

 1. The author requests a review for *one* charm at a time with all prerequisites using a [listing request issue](https://github.com/canonical/charmhub-listing-review/issues/new) in this repository.
-2. The reviewer checks if the prerequisites are met and the pull request is ready.
+2. The reviewer checks if the prerequisites are met and the issue is ready.
 3. The public review is carried out as a conversation on the issue.
 4. The review concludes if the charm is 'publication ready', and if so the store